vkuosman/SIMA-IPA-Interface/README.md

 To ensure that IFTTT requests work correctly you will have to setup following IFTTT applets:
 "LightViolet" > Set the lights to purple,
 "LightGreen" > Set the lights to green,
-LightBlue" > Set the lights to blue,
+"LightBlue" > Set the lights to blue,
 "LightRed" > Set the lights to red,
 "LightRed2" > Set the lights to the fireplace setting, "LightOff" > Toggle the lights,